uktrade/django-workflow-engine/README.md

 ]
 ```

-Add the built-in `django-workflow-engine` view urls to your project's `urls.
+Add the built-in `django-workflow-engine` view urls to your project's `urls.py` as follows:
-py` as
-follows:

 ```python